-Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or your favourite coffee?
+Ever got the craving and travelled lengthy distances for that perfect rib-eye steak or an icy cold beverage?

 Jumping out like a barramundi snagged on the end of a fishing line, the Purple Pub in Normanton Shire – home to 1,000 locals – catches the eye of every passer-by.
 Painted bright purple with yellow and red signage, this oasis glistening in the sandy Savannah grasslands lies 2,000 kilometres west of Brisbane.

-Here publicans treats travellers with comfortable accommodation and an outdoor restaurant that’s best enjoyed after a sunset croc spotting tour or Gulflander train journey from nearby Croydon.
+Here publicans treat travellers with comfortable accommodation and an outdoor restaurant that’s best enjoyed after a sunset croc spotting tour or Gulflander train journey from nearby Croydon.

-This two-storey Queensland pub, found 177 kilometres northwest of Longreach in Winton, is renowned for the best ‘tucker’ in town on TripAdvisor.
+This two-storey Queensland pub in Winton is renowned for the best ‘tucker’ in town.
 The quaint town of Winton is known for its prehistoric finds (ahem, dinosaur country) and is recognised as one of the founders of the Australian airline Qantas and the birthplace of the Waltzing Matilda anthem.

-Marvel at all the history of this pub, by kicking back on the ‘Tatts’ verandah with a meaty steak and Guinness or Kilkenny (served on tap), and spot the kangaroos bounding down the main street at dusk after a day of exploring the town.
+Marvel at all the history of this pub, by kicking back on the ‘Tatts’ verandah with a meaty steak and Guinness or Kilkenny (served on tap), and spot kangaroos bounding down the main street at dusk after a day of exploring the town.
 With 52 powered van park sites, safely enjoy an evening at Tatts before heading back to the van for a good night sleep!

 It’s a popular stop-over for mining workers accessing the nearby copper, lead, zinc and silver mines, so be sure to brush up on your mineral knowledge for mingling at the bars.

-The remote town of Middleton – named so after a member of the 1862 expedition to find Burke and Wills, led by John McKinlay – lies near picturesque Cawnpore Lookout on The Lilleyvale Hills in the Shire of Winton.
+The remote town of Middleton – named so after a member of the 1862 expedition to find Burke and Wills, led by John McKinlay – lies near picturesque Cawnpore Lookout on The Lilleyvale Hills in the Winton Shire.

 In its heyday, the town’s Middleton Hotel was serviced by the busy traffic passing through.
 But now the restored single-storey pub – built in 1876 by a farrier named Wiggins – is a novelty for folk daring to try a true-blue outback pub experience.